Patient education: Chronic pancreatitis (Beyond the Basics)

 Poor pancreatic function — The pancreas normally helps to digest foods and control blood sugar levels.
 In people with chronic pancreatitis, the pancreas may not function normally, leading to difficulty processing fat in the diet.
 This can cause loose, greasy, foul-smelling stools that are difficult to flush.
 This can lead to vitamin and nutrient deficiencies, including weight loss.
 These symptoms do not usually develop until the pancreas loses about 90 percent of its function.

-Chronic pancreatitis can lead to a variety of complications, including the following (see "Complications of chronic pancreatitis"):
+Chronic pancreatitis can lead to a variety of complications, including the following (see "Overview of the complications of chronic pancreatitis"):

 It can be difficult to diagnose chronic pancreatitis; the signs and symptoms can be similar to those caused by other health problems, such as an ulcer, gallstones, irritable bowel syndrome, or even pancreatic cancer.